ERF: Energy Research and Forecasting Model: Governing equations

 \subsection{Turbulence models}

 ERF utilizes an expansion of the dynamic viscosity into molecular and turbulent components, $\mu = \mu_{\rm m} + \mu_{\rm t}$, when evaluating the fluid stress tensor

 where $\boldsymbol{\sigma} = \mathbf{S} - \mathbf{D}$, $\mathbf{S} = 1/2 \; \left(\nabla \mathbf{u} + \nabla \mathbf{u}^{\intercal} \right)$ is the strain rate, $\mathbf{D} = 1/3 \; \left(\nabla \cdot \mathbf{u}\right) \mathbb{I}$ is the expansion rate, and $\mathbb{I}$ is the identity matrix.
 The molecular viscosity may be specified as a run-time constant while the turbulent viscosity is parameterized through various sub-grid scale (SGS) closures.
 The Smagorinsky \citep{LES:Smagorinsky,LES:Lilly} model and 1.5--order TKE model of \citet{LES:Deardorff} are available for LES descriptions while the MYNN 2.5 model of \citet{PBL:Mellor} and \citet{PBL:Nakanishi} is available for PBL descriptions.
 We note that PBL schemes, unlike eddy viscosity turbulence models, assume horizontal homogeneity on account of the coarse horizontal grid resolution used in the mesoscale regime and, therefore, only model vertical diffusion processes.
 Furthermore, while not considered here, PBL schemes may also be non-local, with fluxes depending on the atmospheric state throughout a column of air, and/or coupled to other models to account for microphysics and radiation.
+Finally, the turbulence models noted above are contained within the ERF C++ code base and run on GPUs.